 In accordance with the provisions of FERPA and at its own discretion, Moravian College may provide directory information to include: student name, address, e-mail address, telephone number, date and place of birth, major field of study, photographs, dates of attendance, enrollment status, degrees and awards received, the most recent previous educational agency or institution attended by the student, participation in officially recognized activities and sports, and/or weight and height of members of athletic teams.
 Students may withhold directory information by notifying the vice president for student affairs in writing 10 or more class days prior to the first scheduled day of the term.
 All written requests for non-disclosure will be honored by the College for one academic year if submitted prior to fall term and the subsequent term if submitted prior to spring term.
 Authorization to withhold directory information must be renewed each fall.

 Challenge of Content of Educational Records

-Students who believe their educational records contain information that is inaccurate or misleading or that otherwise violates their privacy or other rights may discuss their concerns informally with the dean of curriculum and academic programs.
+Students who believe their educational records contain information that is inaccurate or misleading or that otherwise violates their privacy or other rights may discuss their concerns informally with the associate provost.
 If the dean agrees with the student's request, the appropriate records shall be amended and the student shall be notified in writing of the amendment(s).
 If the dean disagrees, the student must be notified by the dean within 15 calendar days that the records will not be amended and that the student has the right to a hearing on the matter.